 Translational Medicine Courses

 The Faculty of Medicine and Dentistry at the University of Alberta offers training courses on the principles of translational medicine, where graduate students gain knowledge on the process that translates a molecular discovery to the clinic and thus to the population.
-Graduate students are actively involved in the training program which is conducted in workhops, seminars and coursework.
-The courses are open to graduate students of the Helmholtz Diabetes Center during their 6 month mobiliity program at the Alberta Diabetes Institute in Canada.
+Graduate students are actively involved in the training program which is conducted in workshops, seminars and coursework.
+The courses are open to graduate students of the Helmholtz Diabetes Center during their 6 month mobility program at the Alberta Diabetes Institute in Canada.